External Fellowship / Award Opportunities

 American Association for Cancer Research Scholar-in-Training Awards

 Scholar-in-Training Awards are highly competitive and recognize outstanding young investigators presenting meritorious proffered papers at the AACR Annual Meeting.
 Applicants must be the first author and presenter of an abstract submitted for presentation at the Annual Meeting.
 Scholar-in-Training Award funds are to defray travel, subsistence, and registration expenses to attend the Annual Meeting.
 Home institutions may not deduct any overhead expenses from these funds, and no government funds are used in support of Scholar-in-Training Awards.
-(Deadline: December)
+(Deadline: November 18, 2025)

 Autism Science Foundation Predoctoral Training Awards & Medical Student Gap Year Research Training Awards

 The Autism Science Foundation invites applications for its Pre- and Postdoctoral Training Awards from graduate students, medical students and postdoctoral fellows interested in pursuing careers in basic and clinical research relevant to autism spectrum disorders.
 The proposed training should be scientifically linked to autism but may be broadened to include training in a closely related area of scientific research.
 Autism Science Foundation will consider all areas of related basic and clinical research including but not limited to: human behavior across the lifespan (language, learning, behavior, communication, social function, motor skills & planning, epilepsy, sleep, repetitive disorders), neurobiology (anatomy, development, neuroimaging), pharmacology, behavioral intervention, neuropathology, genetics and gene/environment interactions, epigenetics, genomics, epigenomics, immunology, molecular and cellular mechanisms, studies employing model organisms and systems, and studies of treatment and service delivery.
-(Deadline: December)

 The Science, Mathematics, and Research for Transformation (SMART) Scholarship

 The Science, Mathematics, and Research for Transformation (SMART) Scholarship-for-Service Program is an opportunity for students pursuing an undergraduate or graduate degree in Science, Technology, Engineering, and Mathematics (STEM) disciplines to receive a full scholarship and guaranteed civilian employment with the Department of Defense (DoD) upon degree completion.
 Applicants MUST be pursuing a technical degree in one of the 21 STEM disciplines listed below.
 Technical degrees include programs specializing in science, mathematics and engineering (as listed in the 21 approved disciplines).
+(Deadline by 5:00 pm EST on the first Friday in December)

 UNCF/Merk Graduate Science Research Dissertation